rcc-uchicago/Intro_DL_Image_Classification/README.md

 # Intro_DL_Image_Classification
 starts at 2 pm Nov.
-27, Wednesday
+26, Tuesday

 Deep learning is a subset of machine learning algorithms that is good at recognizing patterns.
 Recent advances in deep learning made tasks such as image and speech recognition possible.
 This workshop will demonstrate how to develop neural network models from scratch for image classification.